bayleeadamoss/zazu/_documentation/blocks.md

 script on a set interval.
 Your service is not guaranteed to run on the given interval.

-The connections on this block will be ignored.
+NOTICE: The connections on this block will be ignored.

 Variables defined in the [configuration](/documentation/configuration/) will be used as environment variables in the script call.